About Kaiser Permanente Insurance

 Kaiser Folsom is the worst insurance to have.
 Doctors prescribe meds without even examining you.
 When you have a urgent matter they don’t return your calls.
 I have been sick for 3 weeks now and they keep prescribing meds and have not seen me once.
 They need to be investigated.

 Kaiser doctors do not give adequate consideration to the symptoms you report.
 Instead, the symptoms are brushed off based on statistics and age believing that everything is ruled out and advising to take better care of yourself.
 When you already take care of your health and body and practice a healthy lifestyle but still have certain symptoms that are dismissed, something is wrong with the system.
 Kaiser is not for people with real concerns, nor is it a good health insurance provider.
 The doctors having the power to decide whether referral is warranted for a specialist or specific test is detrimental to one's health.

 Kaiser Permanente is a unique health care management program that is located mainly in the western United States.
 In California, Colorado and seven other states, patients who have Kaiser coverage get health care services, including hospital stays, at Kaiser health facilities.

-- Offers low-cost health plans: Kaiser offers several different levels of service with varying premiums, deductibles and co-pays.
+Offers low-cost health plans: Kaiser offers several different levels of service with varying premiums, deductibles and co-pays.

-- Kaiser offers all services itself: This company provides health care services as well as health care coverage, making it easier to get needed services and file claims.
+Kaiser offers all services itself: This company provides health care services as well as health care coverage, making it easier to get needed services and file claims.

-- Online application process: It’s easy to get a quote and sign up for Kaiser.
+Online application process: It’s easy to get a quote and sign up for Kaiser.

-Kaiser Permanente Insurance Profile
+Kaiser Permanente Insurance Company Information